TeddyRobillard/-CPT298-keycloak-iam-proposal/proposal.md

 ---

 ## 4. Proposed Solution Overview
-We will deploy Keycloak as the centralized IAM solution for cpt.internal.
+I will deploy Keycloak as the centralized IAM solution for cpt.internal.
 It will act as the Identity Provider (IdP) for one integrated service, enabling SSO via OpenID Connect.
 Core features
 SSO for one internal service via OIDC
 Centralized user/group management in a dedicated realm